Ridley's Family Markets: History

 In 1984, Jerry and Connie Ridley opened an 11000 sqft grocery store in Payson, Utah.
 Ridley's first operated as an IGA franchise called Ridley's IGA Foodliner.
 In 1986, the couple sold the Payson store and began a partnership to build and operate a Food 4 Less store in Provo, Utah.
 In 1988, after grocery retailer Farmer Jack closed their stores in Idaho and Utah, the Ridleys decided to sell their share of the Food 4 Less store to acquire three former Farmer Jack stores in Idaho.
 Ridley's Food Corporation was incorporated that same year as a privately held company with its headquarters in Boise, Idaho.
 Throughout the 1990s, Ridley's began acquiring several grocery stores in Idaho, including two Smith's Food and Drug stores in Boise (1992) and two Sprouse-Reitz stores in Emmett and McCall (1994).
 Each of these four stores were eventually closed or relocated.
 In 2004, the first Ridley's Family Markets store in Utah was opened in the city of Tremonton.
 In 2007, Ridley's ranked as the 36th largest private company in Idaho.

 The retailer's first stores in Nevada (Ely) and Wyoming (Pinedale) opened in 2007 and 2008, respectively.
 As of 2008, Ridley's had 15 stores and 600 employees.
-Between 2008 and 2010, Ridley's acquired three Albertsons stores in Blackfoot, Idaho and Orem, Utah.
+Between 2008 and 2010, it acquired three Albertsons stores in Blackfoot, Idaho and Orem, Utah.
 Following the purchase of three pharmacies in Idaho and Nevada, Ridley's opened the first free-standing pharmacies in the company's history in 2010.
 In August 2011 Ridleys Family Markets.
 Inc. was incorporated in Wyoming.
 On December 20, 2014, it was announced that Ridley's would be buying four grocery stores in Wyoming: two Safeway stores in Casper, one Safeway in Sheridan, and an Albertson's store in Laramie.
 The stores were being sold by Associated Food Stores, a grocery wholesaler and co-op that facilitates such deals.
 At the time, Ridley's had 24 stores and approximately 2,000 employees.
-In July 2015, Ridley's announced the purchase of a Harmons grocery store in Ogden, Utah, soon to become a new Ridley's location (although its sign read 'Wangsgards, a Ridley's Family Market').
+In July 2015, it announced the purchase of a Harmons grocery store in Ogden, Utah, soon to become a new Ridley's location (although its sign read 'Wangsgards, a Ridley's Family Market').
 In December 2015, the two then existing companies (Ridley's Food Corporation and Ridley's Family Markets, Inc.) were merged, with later being the surviving and current company.

 Since the late 1990s, Ridley's has been supplied by Associated Food Stores.
 The company was previously supplied by Fleming Foods.
 In 2015, Ridley's Family Markets was listed as the 21st largest private business headquartered in Idaho.